hotsixman/styled-svelte-component/readme.md

 # Styled Svelte Component

 > [!WARNING]
 > There are some problems in svelte5.
+Use [styled-svelte5](https://github.com/hotsixman/styled-svelte5) if you are using svelte5.

 You can create a styled component for svelte, which is responsive to props, so you can create a component that changes style depending on the situation.
 You can also use the event handler.